RetroDECK/ES-DE/USERGUIDE-DEV.md

 Enable or disable navigation sounds throughout the application.
 Sounds are played when browsing systems and lists, starting games, adding and removing games as favorites etc. The sounds can be customized per theme, but if the theme does not support navigation sounds, ES-DE will fall back to its built-in sounds.

+### Input device settings

+Settings related to the input devices, i.e. the keyboard and controllers.

+**Controller type**

+This setting gives the ability to choose between the controller types Xbox, Xbox 360, PlayStation 4, PlayStation 5 and SNES (Super Nintendo).
+Doing so changes the help icons and help text as well as the icons and text for the input device configuration tool.
+The setting is only cosmetic and does not change the controller behavior or the controller button mappings.

+**Only accept input from first controller**

+If enabling this option, only the first controller detected during startup will send its input to ES-DE.
+This is a good way to limit potential chaos with mutliple users fighting over which games to start.
+Note though that disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
+This setting does not affect the emulators in any way, it's only applied to ES-DE itself.

+**Configure keyboard and controllers**

+This tool allows the configuration of button mappings for the keyboard and any connected controllers, as explained [here](USERGUIDE.md#input-device-configuration).
+Normally this is not required as ES-DE automatically configures the input devices, but this tool allows overriding the default button mappings which may be useful in some instances, primarily for the keyboard configuration.
+Be aware that custom button mappings will not change the help icons or text.

 ### Game collection settings

 Handles collections, which are built using the games already present in your game systems.
 See the [collections](USERGUIDE-DEV.md#game-collections) section below in this document for more information.